 Your expectation of it being so did not make this morning arrive more quickly, or come more gently.

 I'll make you a cup of tea: you'll wimper a bit at me.
+You'll shower and dress and look at me with soulful eyes.

 Tomorrow we'll load up the van and pile in and drive the miles to the airport in the big city (stopping along the way in Chinatown to load you up with dim sum delights).